ujwalap801/Java/JAVA/JDK/Readme.md

 JDK stands for Java Development Kit.
 It's a software development kit that provides a set of tools and libraries for developing, testing, and running Java applications.

+The Java Development Kit (JDK) is a cross-platformed software development environment that offers a collection of tools and libraries necessary for developing Java-based software applications and applets.
+It is a core package used in Java, along with the JVM (Java Virtual Machine) and the JRE (Java Runtime Environment).

+Beginners often get confused with JRE and JDK, if you are only interested in running Java programs on your machine then you can easily do it using Java Runtime Environment.
+However, if you would like to develop a Java-based software application then along with JRE you may need some additional necessary tools, which is called JDK.

 The JDK includes:

 1. Java Runtime Environment (JRE) - includes the JVM, Java classes, and other core libraries